Polish for Beginners

 Coursework and assessment

 You will not have formal examinations but you may have class tests.
 You may be asked to write essays at home.
-Our assessments are flexible to suit the course and the student.
+Our assessments are flexible to suit the course and you.

 The most important element of assessment is that it should enhance your learning.
 Our methods are designed to increase your confidence and we try very hard to devise ways of assessing you that are enjoyable and suitable for adults with busy lives.